 After a week, we’ll have already spent a good amount of time together, in an area he’s comfortable in, so when he travels down to his new home,

 Then I’ll just need to feed him – What foods does he like?
 How does he like things cooked?
 Will I be able to cook so that he even likes what I’ve made him? – and organise his routine.

-Because our slowly-developing relationship, it’s not like he’ll be in an area where he doesn’t know anyone.
-He and I will have the beginnings of a relationship – the very early stages, granted – and his foster carers will be coming down with him and spending some days down here in a hotel.
+Because of our slowly-developing relationship, it’s not like he’ll be in an area where he doesn’t know anyone.
+He and I will have the beginnings of a relationship – the very early stages, granted – and his foster carers will be coming down with him and spending some time in a hotel.
 That’ll give him security and safety; when his foster carers go, he’ll have explored part of my home town with me and also with them.
 He’ll be able to associate certain parts with some laughs already, with people he already trusts – and I can then work on that.

 So perhaps it doesn’t matter what the first thing is that I do with him.
 It’s more important that I’m with him.